logicalmechanism/Token-Sale-Plutus-Contract/README.md

 # Cardano Simple Token Sale Smart Contract

-Forked from https://github.com/logicalmechanism/Token-Sale-Plutus-Contract, this project is simplified down to just a Cardano Plutus smart contract for a token sale, based on the original code from upstream, and a simplified and modified pair of Python scripts for the seller and buyer.
+Forked from https://github.com/logicalmechanism/Token-Sale-Plutus-Contract, this project is simplified down and has been modified to just a Cardano Plutus smart contract for a token sale, based on the original code from upstream, and a simplified and modified pair of Python scripts for the seller and buyer.

 # Usage